jmhoie/golang-boids/readme.md

 ## 2. Running The Simulation
 You need a Go compiler (gc or gccgo).
 You also need the [Erbiten](https://github.com/hajimehoshi/ebiten) library to run this program.
+Follow the link to their webpage for instruction on how to do this.

 Compile and create an executable file:
 `go build`